lawnchairstudio/RSVP/README.md

 # RSVP
-a gRPC service to help manage RSVPs to an event.
+A gRPC service to help manage RSVPs to an event.
 This is a little side project to help further our knowledge of Go and get exposure to gRPC.

 ## Setup